Careers Education and Guidance

 e.g. Year 10 Engineering AECOM visit (page 4) 07.07.23 or SAS visit to Bexleyheath Fire Station (page 5) 14.07.23 or Year 9 Dragons’ Den (page 5) 21.07.23

 St Columba's Careers YouTube Channel Click here to visit St Columba’s Careers YouTube channel

 Every student at St Columba’s will receive at least one impartial, independent and confidential careers personal guidance interview with our qualified careers advisor from Prospects.

 Students in Year 9, 10 and 11 receive guidance on post 16 options to help with their applications for Sixth Forms, Sixth Form Colleges, FE Colleges, Training Providers and Employers as appropriate.
 Post 18 options; Higher Education, Apprenticeships and Employment are taken into consideration at this time.

-Listed below are a selection of websites that students, parents and teachers may find helpful:
+Listed below is a selection of websites that students, parents, teachers and employers may find helpful: